 Spring Loaded Check Valves

 In-line valves are also known as Nozzle Check Valves or Silent Check Valves.
 These valves employ a centrally guided stem-disc assembly along with a compression spring.
 To open the valve, the flow pressure must be more than the spring force and cracking pressure.
 In that case, the flow pushes the disc allowing the flow.
-When the inlet pressure reduces, the spring pushes the disc against the orifice and shut the valve.
+When the inlet pressure reduces, the spring pushes the disc against the orifice and shuts the valve.

 The operating principle of Spring-loaded y-check valves is similar to in-line check valves.
 The only difference is that the spring and movable disc are located at an angle to form a ‘y’ shape.
 The main advantage of Y-type check valves is that they can be inspected and serviced while the valve is still connected to the system.